danielmarbach/PerformanceTricksAzureSDK/README.md

 ![](benchmarks/LinqAfterComparison.png)

-while we managed to get some additional savings in terms of allocations over some collection types we can see actually passing an enumerable that gets lazy enumerated is behaving much worse then our first simple optimization.
+while we managed to get some additional savings in terms of allocations over some collection types, we can see actually passing an enumerable that gets lazy enumerated is behaving much worse than our first simple optimization.

 ### Be aware of closure allocations